-Antivirus The On Antivirus analyses will only be run on HTTP, FTP, SMTP, POP3 protocols and on their
+Antivirus The On / Off buttons allow you to enable or disable the antivirus in your filter rule.
+Antivirus analyses will only be run on HTTP_FTP_SMTP_POP3 protocols and on their

 Antivirus analyses will only be run on HTTP, FTP, SMTP, P0P3 protocols and on their variants in SSL.
 They can be configured for each of these protocols in the menu Application protection > Protocols.